jeff-zucker/solid-rest-file/README.md

    * returns created path in location header
 * PUT Resource
    * same as POST Resouce except if containing folder is not found, it is created (including intermediary folders if needed)
+* PUT Container
+   * 405 method not supported
 * GET Resource
    * 200 on success
    * 404 if not found